nktknshn/tgmount-ng/README.md

     offset_date: None
 ```

-### `caches` section
+### caches

 Defines cache storages for documents.
 Cached parts of a document will not be fetched twice.
-Usually this is not needed because OS file system does the caching by itself.
-Cache is needed in pair with `UnpackedZip` producer since the OS file system cache is not applied in case of using this producer.
+Usually this is not needed because OS file system caching by itself.
+Cache is needed in couple with `UnpackedZip` producer since the OS file system cache is not applied in case of using this producer.

 ```yaml
 caches: